 - The time since initial response: This defines how quickly you must take the first action on a ticket – Typically this is something as simple as an acknowledgment that the ticket has been received.
 The initial response is satisfied by a public action by default.
 However, there is a My Company admin setting that will allow private actions to also satisfy SLA first reponse.

 - Time since last action: This defines the amount of time which can pass without any work being done on the ticket.
 In many cases, SLAs are defined for certain severities such that “continuous work” must be performed until resolution.
-In this case, a new public action would have to be added to the ticket by the user or the customer as the team worked to resolve the issue.
+In this case, a new public or private action would have to be added to the ticket by the user or the customer as the team worked to resolve the issue.
 You can also use this to highlight stale tickets by setting this value to a few weeks.

 - Time until closed: Perhaps the most important metric that the customer cares about – How long do they have to wait until the issue has been resolved.

 - Notification Options: Notifications of SLA warnings and violations are sent via Email and color coding is used on the user interface.
 Choose to whom notifications are sent to (users and/or groups) and when they are sent for warnings and violations.
 For example, for “High” severity Support tickets, you may want to send out emails for warnings and violations to assigned User and Group.
 However, for “Low” severity Feature Requests, you may only want to send out email notifications to assigned Users only for Violations only.
 Please Note: Group Notifications may be turned off on the User level.
 If a User has “Receive Unassigned or Assigned Group Notifications” set to “No”, they may not receive SLA notifications.